-A general trend of reduction in emissions is observed from 1990 to 2016; some sub sectors reduced sharply (iron and steel, non metallic minerals), other sub sectors (non ferrous metals, pulp and paper) increased their emissions.
+A general trend of reduction in emissions is observed from 1990 to 2017; some sub sectors reduced sharply (iron and steel, non metallic minerals), other sub sectors (non ferrous metals, pulp and paper) increased their emissions.
 In 2009 an overall reduction of emissions for all the sectors occurred due to the effects of the economic recession.
 In 2010 production levels restored for iron and steel, but a further significant drop is noted in 2013 due to environmental constraints of the main integrated iron and steel plant in Italy, located in Taranto, which had to reduce its steel production level.
-Non metallic minerals emission trend is driven by the cement industry which strongly reduced its production levels in 2009 and further in 2012, in relation to the economic recession and the crisis of building construction sector; a further decrease of this sector is observed in 2016.
-The increase of CH_4 and N_2O emissions in the last years for food sector is driven by the increase of biomass used as a fuel in this sector.
+Non metallic minerals emission trend is driven by the cement industry which strongly reduced its production levels in 2009 and further in 2012, in relation to the economic recession and the crisis of building construction sector; a further decrease of this sector is observed in 2016 and 2017.
+The increasing trend of CH_4 and N_2O emissions in the last years especially for food industry is driven by the increase of biomass used as a fuel in this sector with a peak in 2014.
+For CO2 the peak in 2014 is due to the consumption of coal in the non-metallic minerals industry according to the international official energy statistics (Joint Questionnaire EUROSTAT/IEA/OECD).